openstack/charm-glance/README.md

 nova-cloud-controller.
 The following assumes these services have already been deployed.

+## Configuration

+This section covers common and/or important configuration options.
+See file `config.yaml` for the full list of options, along with their descriptions and default values.
+See the [Juju documentation][juju-docs-config-apps] for details on configuring applications.

+#### `openstack-origin`

+The `openstack-origin` option states the software sources.
+A common value is an OpenStack UCA release (e.g. 'cloud:xenial-queens' or 'cloud:bionic-ussuri').
+See [Ubuntu Cloud Archive][wiki-uca].
+The underlying host's existing apt sources will be used if this option is not specified (this behaviour can be explicitly chosen by using the value of 'distro').

+#### `pool-type`

+The `pool-type` option dictates the Ceph storage pool type.
+See sections 'Ceph pool type' and 'Ceph backed storage' for more information.

+## Ceph pool type

+Ceph storage pools can be configured to ensure data resiliency either through replication or by erasure coding.
+This charm supports both types via the `pool-type` configuration option, which can take on the values of 'replicated' and 'erasure-coded'.
+The default value is 'replicated'.

+For this charm, the pool type will be associated with Glance images.

+> **Note**: Erasure-coded pools are supported starting with Ceph Luminous.

+### Replicated pools

+Replicated pools use a simple replication strategy in which each written object is copied, in full, to multiple OSDs within the cluster.

+The `ceph-osd-replication-count` option sets the replica count for any object stored within the 'glance' rbd pool.
+Increasing this value increases data resilience at the cost of consuming more real storage in the Ceph cluster.
+The default value is '3'.

+> **Important**: The `ceph-osd-replication-count` option must be set prior to adding the relation to the ceph-mon (or ceph-proxy) application.
+Otherwise, the pool's configuration will need to be set by interfacing with the cluster directly.

+### Erasure coded pools

+Erasure coded pools use a technique that allows for the same resiliency as replicated pools, yet reduces the amount of space required.
+Written data is split into data chunks and error correction chunks, which are both distributed throughout the cluster.

+> **Note**: Erasure coded pools require more memory and CPU cycles than replicated pools do.

+When using erasure coded pools for Glance images two pools will be created: a replicated pool (for storing RBD metadata) and an erasure coded pool (for storing the data written into the RBD).
+The `ceph-osd-replication-count` configuration option only applies to the metadata (replicated) pool.

+Erasure coded pools can be configured via options whose names begin with the `ec-` prefix.

+> **Important**: It is strongly recommended to tailor the `ec-profile-k` and `ec-profile-m` options to the needs of the given environment.
+These latter options have default values of '1' and '2' respectively, which result in the same space requirements as those of a replicated pool.

+See [Ceph Erasure Coding][cdg-ceph-erasure-coding] in the [OpenStack Charms Deployment Guide][cdg] for more information.

 ## Local Storage

 In this configuration, Glance uses the local storage available on the server